cdevaneprugh/hpg-home/README.md

 This would give us an environment that has all the needed netcdf libraries, lapack, blas, trilinos, and esmf if needed.
 Also gcc/12.2.0 is fully supported by e3sm.
 Having the same environment for both would simplify things greatly.
 24. Just took another shot at setting up intel compiles.
 Got a library to build for the first time.
 It found netcdf-c and netcdf-f just fine.
 This might actually work going forward.
+25. Running full regression test, there seems to be an issue with the cprnc tool not being present.
+I may just have to specify a path in the configs.
+I may also have to clone the repo and build it manually.
+26. Added cprnc path in config_machine.
+27. Cloned cprnc github repo and built from source.
+Regression tests now pass all but one test.